How player and team ratings are calculated

 - The offensive line is the average of the five starters: C, LG, RG, LT, and RT.

-- The skill positions are treated as one shared pool, and the model searches for the best five-man static lineup for each offensive style.
+- The skill positions are treated as one shared pool, and the model searches for the best five-man lineup for each offensive style.

 Why there are three offensive sub-ratings